 Other short-term side effects from using molly can include nausea, blurred vision, sweating, muscle cramps, and chills.
 For days after usage, a person may feel irritable, aggressive, or depressed.
 They may experience difficulty sleeping, memory problems, and a decreased appetite for food and sex.

 While MDMA causes an increase in a person’s positive moods, because alcohol is a depressant, it provides the opposite effect.
 Alcohol clouds a person’s judgment and ability to reason, which can make them more likely to engage in poor impulse control.
-Because molly also affects impulse control, the dangers of mixing molly and alcohol increase the likelihood that a person will engage in extreme physical activity.
+Because molly also affects impulse control, the dangers of mixing it with alcohol increases the likelihood that a person will engage in extreme physical activity.
 They are also more likely to act in risky ways, such as driving while intoxicated or having unprotected sex.

 Both molly and alcohol usage can elevate a person’s blood pressure and heart rate.
 Using the two substances together greatly increases the risk of this happening.
 A person who already has blood pressure or heart-related physical ailments may not be cognizant that doing something like dancing for long periods of time can cause a dire medical reaction in their body.
 Over time, the heart and blood pressure can develop long-term damage.